jmjry/social-feeder/README.md

 18. In the app dashboard, under Settings click on Reveal Config Vars
 19. Set "SECRET_KEY"
 20. Once the build is complete, go back to Heroku and click on Open App

+## Todo list

+### Known Bugs

+- Opening a profile does not always work.
+I need to rework my relationship functions and ensure you can open friends profiles and view all their information.
+- Sometimes the profile picture does not automatically generate.

+### User Experience

+- New layout which is more branded (unique pictures, graphics etc)
+- Implement Cloudinary which was installed

 ## Credits